Excuse the mess! We are just updating and improving our website so please bear with us.

 – this work consists of three large heritage-based art projects, focusing on the people of Gosport.
 It covers the town’s important role in the First World War.
-Click the image to find out more and to download the booklet.
+Click the image on the right to find out more and to download the booklet.

 For information on all our projects click here